hyosung11/Launch-School/Courses/JS129/practice_problems.md

   }
 ```

 ### 7.8 Since a constructor is just a function, you can call it without the `new` operator.
 However, that can lead to unexpected results and errors, especially for inexperienced programmers.
 Write a constructor function that you can use with or without the `new` operator.
 The function should return the same result with either form.
-Use the code below to check your solution:
+Use the code below to check your solution

 ```js
 function User(first, last) {